 Dr. Reynolds completed his Ph.D. in Learning and Instruction at National Central University in Taiwan, MA in Teaching English to Speakers of Other Languages at Murray State University in the USA, and BA in English with a double minor in Creative Writing and Computer Information Systems at Morehead State University in the USA.
 Dr. Reynolds has taught English for General Purposes, English for Academic Purposes, English for Specific Purposes, and trained language teachers at thirteen institutions in the USA, Taiwan, and Macau.
 He received the 2014 and 2015 Excellent Teaching Award from the National Yang-Ming University School of Medicine and the 2014 Outstanding Academic Research Achievement Award from the National Yang-Ming University School of Humanities and Social Sciences.
-Due to his exceptional research output at the University of Macau, the Faculty of Education awarded him the 2019-2020 Faculty-Level Research Award.
+Due to his exceptional research output at the University of Macau, the Faculty of Education awarded him the 2019-2020 Faculty-Level Research Award and the 2020-2021 Outstanding Academic Staff Award.
 He currently teaches courses on English Teacher Education and Applied Linguistics for the Faculty of Education at the University of Macau.
 Within the Faculty of Education, he has assisted with curriculum development for the Bachelor of Secondary Education (English) and the Master of Philosophy in Curriculum and Instruction with English Language Education concentration.
 In 2019, he was awarded the honor of ‘half-blue’ by the MCMC residental college for his university student life and development service.

 Dr. Reynolds’s interests in the areas of Vocabulary Acquisition, Second Language Literacy Education, and Computer Assisted Language Learning were solidified during his graduate school years.
 These interests have matured, and he now conducts interdisciplinary research in related areas, including Written Corrective Feedback and L2 Vocabulary Development, Phraseology and Formulaic Language, Extensive Reading, L2 Vocabulary Learning Strategies, Vocabulary Translation, Digital Game-Based Language Learning, Language Teacher Education, among others.
-His publications have appeared in numerous flagship international journals including TESOL Quarterly, Applied Linguistics, Computers and Education, Applied Linguistics Review, Reading Research Quarterly, English for Specific Purposes, British Journal of Educational Technology, ELT Journal, System, Literacy, Review of Cognitive Linguistics, International Review of Applied Linguistics in Language Teaching, English Teaching: Practice and Critique, Spanish Journal of Applied Linguistics, Language and Education, English Today, among others.
+His publications have appeared in numerous flagship international journals including TESOL Quarterly, Applied Linguistics, Computers and Education, Applied Linguistics Review, Reading Research Quarterly, English for Specific Purposes, British Journal of Educational Technology, ELT Journal, System, Literacy, Review of Cognitive Linguistics, International Review of Applied Linguistics in Language Teaching, English Teaching: Practice and Critique, Spanish Journal of Applied Linguistics, Language and Education, and English Today, among others.